-Service: The department recognizes service to the campus, community and to our profession.
+Service: The department recognizes service to the department, campus, the university, the community and to our profession.
 A rating of meritorious requires meeting service responsibilities within the department and some service to the college, campus, community or profession.
 A rating of excellent requires meeting service responsibilities within the department and multiple service contributions to the college, campus, community, or profession.
 In evaluating service both the quality and quantity of service contributions will be considered.